r0han99/Deep-Learning-Anatomy/README.md

 ## Project Abstract

 _A progressive web application which holds all the Deep Learning projects that I work on, during the timeline.
 Post every project's completion all the meta-data regarding the deep learning model unique to that particular problem statement is dynamically collected, organised and made into a report file to establish the parameters of the project for future reference and a better understanding of the project itself.
 This organised information is then rendered on the web application deployed on the cloud for anyone to briefly absorb the concept behind the implementation.
-The application will also include a section, to allow, the manual intervention of a user to try out the model in real-time with their input concerning the project._
+The application will also include a section, to allow  manual intervention of a user to try out the model in real-time with their input concerning the project.
+The entire front-end aesthetics were facilitated by the Streamlit Library with python codebase._

+[Abstract Communication Model](https://github.com/r0han99/Deep-Learning-Anatomy/blob/main/DL-Anatomy-comms.png), which represents the sequence of actions and comms between the _scripts_ before a project ends up in the _Application catalogue_.

+## Project Catalogue

+### _Pytorch & Keras_

+( Pre-Deployment )

+  - ___MNIST___
+  - ___CIFAR-10___

+( Post-Deployment )

+  - ___Dogs-&-Cats___

+## Testing Idealogy of Pipeline Script

+- MNIST : Anchores the process of establishing the comprehensive report sheet which is to be rendered on the web-page.
+- CIFAR-10 : Facilitates the process of constructing and Testing a Robust pipeline script which dynamically creates report-sheets with minimal human intervention.
+- Cats-&-Dogs : Validates the report generation process and pipeline robustness post-deployment

+Note, These 3 projects were the support structures to _test_ and _automate_ the process to fill the project catalogue dynamically.

 ## Deployment Log